-After completion of a 14-day assignment and return to the home unit, two or three mandatory days off will be provided depending on agency (2 minimum after 14, unless extended).
+After completion of a 14-day assignment and return to the home unit, two or three mandatory days off will be provided depending on agency (3 minimum after 14, unless extended).
 State regulations may preclude authorizing mandatory days off for state employees.
 Days off must occur on the calendar days immediately following the return travel and be charged to the incident.
-See National Interagency Standards for Resource Mobilization for more information.